-In 2015, the Company completed an internal optimization study and an Environmental Impact Statement on the Joyce Lake Property.
-Management will continue to monitor the iron ore market conditions and, when conditions improve, consider submitting the Environmental Impact Study to the government for environmental permitting.
+In 2015, the Company completed an internal optimization study and an Environmental Impact Study on the Joyce Lake Property.
+Management will continue to monitor the iron ore market conditions and, when conditions improve, consider submitting the Environmental Impact Study to governments to initiate environmental permitting.

-Joyce Lake FS Report
+Joyce Lake Feasibility Study Report

-On March 2, 2015, the Company announced that it has received the results of the Joyce Lake FS Report for the Joyce Lake DSO Project.
+On March 2, 2015, the Company announced that it has received the results of the Joyce Lake Feasility Study Report (FS Report) for the Joyce Lake DSO Project.
 The Joyce Lake FS Report was completed by BBA Inc. located in Montreal, Quebec, with inputs from Stantec Consulting Ltd., SGS Canada Inc., Geostat, BluMetric and LVM, a division of Englobe Corp.